Skip to Content

 Best Time To Visit

-Due to the small size of the reserve, wildlife watching is good throughout the year.
-The low-season winter months (May to September) are ideal for watching wildlife at Amakhala but can be very cold at night.
-The landscape dries out at this time, and the animals by necessity congregate at the remaining pools of water.
-The number of visitors is also relatively low, unlike during the warmer high-season period (October to April).
+Due to the small size of Amakhala, wildlife viewing is good throughout the year.
+The low-season winter months (May to September) are ideal for viewing wildlife, but it can be very cold at night.
+The landscape dries out at this time, and the animals gather at the remaining pools of water.
+Visitor numbers are also lower than they are in the summer (October to April), which coincides with the high season.

 More about the best time to visit